anmolkoul11/CG2_SnF/README.md

 # CG2_SnF
-Final Project under CSC 562 on creating Smoke and Fluid mechanics using Particle System
+Final Project under CSC 562 on creating Smoke and Fluid mechanics using Particle System using Javascript and WebGL